 Safety at the Larp

-The larp will not have a designated safety room or person, but the organizers will be available for you if you need to talk, and it is possible to go for off-game walks outside if you need to be by yourself for a little while.
-There will also be an off-game house where some people will sleep, that you can use if you need to get away for a while.
-We ask you to keep socialising to a minimum there.
+The larp will not have a designated safety room or person, but the organizers will be available for you if you need to talk, and there is a designated quiet off-game space in the house.
+It is also possible to go for off-game walks outside if you need to be by yourself for a little while.
+There will be a separate off-game house where some people will sleep, but we ask you to keep socialising to a minimum there.

 What does it mean to play kitchen staff?